OKayInc/CoolPBX/readme.md

 What is [CoolPBX](https://okay.network/)?
 --------------------------------------

 [CoolPBX](https://okay.network/) is a fork from the original FusionPBX project.
-It can be used as a single or domain based multi-tenant PBX, carrier grade switch, call center server, fax server, VoIP server, voicemail server, conference server, voice application server, multi-tenant appliance framework and more.
+It can be used as a single or domain-based multi-tenant PBX, carrier-grade switch, call center server, fax server, VoIP server, voicemail server, conference server, voice application server, multi-tenant appliance framework and more.
 [FreeSWITCH™](https://freeswitch.com) is a highly scalable, multi-threaded, multi-platform communication platform.

-It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.
+It provides the functionality your business needs and brings carrier-grade switching, and corporate-level phone system features to small, medium, and large businesses.

 In addition to providing all of the usual PBX functionality, CoolPBX allows you to configure: